AnyBlok/anyblok_wms_base/doc/improvements.rst

    pallets or containers that it counterbalances the overhead of all those Splits.

+   Thery are also impaired by traceability requirements, for instance if the related properties have consequent variability.
+In the extreme case, if we track serial numbers for all goods, then we'll end up with each Goods record having ``quantity=1``.

-   In many use cases, including the most prominent one at the inception of WMS Base, several identical goods almost never get shipped to final customers, so it's guaranteed that the overwhelming majority of these lines of Goods with quantities greater that 1 would be split down to quantity 1, and even if we'd defined the Unpacks oucomes to have single Goods lines with quantity equal to 1, it would still not be the worth carrying around the code that decides whether to split or not.
+   In many use cases, including the most prominent one at the inception of WMS Base, several identical goods almost never get shipped to final customers, so it's guaranteed that the overwhelming majority of these lines of Goods with quantities greater that 1 would be split down to quantity 1, and even if we'd defined the Unpacks outcomes to have single Goods lines with quantity equal to 1, it would still not be the worth carrying around the code that decides whether to split or not.